-- physical access to servers and other sensitive physical IT assets is restricted to authorised users; - security policies are adequate; - there is appropriate segregation of duties and access to the systems commensurate with the employees' roles and responsibilities, and - Password controls are relevant and relate to appropriate user access permissions on both applications and operating systems. - Error logs must be identified, reviewed and followed up regularly to monitor access - To and transactions through the financial management IT systems.
+- security controls such as firewalls, security logs and encryption must be applied to any system connected externally to the internet; - physical access to servers and other sensitive physical IT assets are restricted to authorised users; - security policies are adequate: - there is appropriate segregation of duties and access to the systems commensurate with the employees' roles and responsibilities, and - Password controls are relevant and relate to appropriate user access permissions on both applications and operating systems. - Error logs must be identified, reviewed and followed up regularly to monitor access - To and transactions through the financial management IT systems.